tytydraco/yessleep/out/Im_a_zoologist_and_I_cant_explain_why_the_geckos_in_my_house_are_drawn_to_me.md

 I keep telling myself there must be a rational explanation, some obscure phenomenon, some missed variable, but it only gets worse.

 I'm documenting everything, hoping someone out there knows something I do not.
 If any of you can help me, please do, because I just want to sleep in my own bed again.

+Edit: I’m planning to capture and dissect one of them.
+I’ve prepared for it, methodically.
+But I’m terrified, and that’s not typical for me.
+I’ve handled venomous reptiles before so this shouldn’t be any different, but it is.
+Something about them sets off every warning bell in my brain.
+Still, I’ll do it.
+I have to.
+I’ll let you know how it goes.